 From the series: Understanding Control Systems

-Explore introductory examples to learn about the basics of feedback control systems.
-Learn how feedback control is used to automate processes, and discover how it deals with system variations and unexpected environmental changes.
+Explore introductory examples to learn about the basics of feedback control (closed-loop control) systems.
+Learn how feedback control is used to automate processes and discover how it deals with system variations and unexpected environmental changes.

-The examples utilize everyday appliances, like a toaster and a shower, to help you understand the basic structure and working principles of a feedback control loop.
+The examples utilize everyday appliances, such as a toaster and a shower, to help you understand the basic structure and working principles of a feedback control loop.
 The first example shows how a toaster can be controlled to cook bread perfectly by continuously monitoring the bread’s color.
-It also shows how feedback control deals with system variations (like different types of bread).
+It also shows how the closed-loop control system deals with system variations (for example, different types of bread).

 The second example outlines how feedback control can help regulate water temperature in a shower.
-It demonstrates how the feedback control system can compensate for unexpected environmental changes acting on the system – such as someone running a dishwasher at the same time as the shower.
+It demonstrates how the closed-loop control system can compensate for unexpected environmental changes acting on the system, such as someone running a dishwasher at the same time as the shower.

-In sum, feedback control measures the actual output of a system (like toast in the first example or water temperature in the second) by using a sensor (eyes in both of the examples).
-Based on the difference between the desired and the measured output, a controller (human in both of the examples) sends a signal to a device (in these cases, the toaster or the shower).
+In sum, feedback control measures the actual output of a system (toast in the first example or water temperature in the second) by using a sensor (eyes in both of the examples).
+Based on the difference between the desired and the measured output, a controller (a human in both of the examples) sends a signal to a device (the toaster or the shower).
 The signal makes the device’s output achieve the desired value despite system variations or unexpected environmental events.

 Recorded: 22 Nov 2016